clayton-halim/cs246e-notes/Notes/problem_16.md

  it1      h  it2
 ```

-it2 will not point at a different item.
+it2 will now point at a different item.

 **Convention:** after a call to insert or erase all iterators pointing after the point of insertion/erasure are considered invalid and should not be used.
 - Also, if a reallocation happens, _all_ iterators pointing into the vector become invalid.